guivr/akali-grid/README.md

 ## <a name="about"></a>About
 ### What is Akali Grid?
 Grids divide horizontal space into units called "column".
 Imagine your page divided into 12 columns, you could set your sidenav to take 4 columns and your content to take 8.
 Using Akali makes content appear to flow more naturally on your page and in other devices.
+Akali is maintaned by <a href="http://meu.guru">meu.guru</a> and receives constant updates.

 ## <a name="start"></a>Getting started